Skip to main content

 Aerospace:

-• Titanium fasteners (weixht-critical)
+• Titanium fasteners (weight-critical)

-• Self-lockinx nuts (vibration resistance)
+• Self-locking nuts (vibration resistance)

-• Specialty materials (corrosion + strenxth)
+• Specialty materials (corrosion + strength)

 Electronics: